 Palmerston Atoll in the distance...land ahoy!

-On the third day after leaving Rarotonga and two nights of seasickness, little sleep, cracked heads and shins on the exposed hatches of the never ending rocking “rust bucket”the SV Discovery, little food and increasing concern about the seaworthiness of the vessel, we glimpsed a sliver of land on the horizon.
+On the third day after leaving Rarotonga and two nights of seasickness, little sleep, cracked heads and shins on the exposed hatches of the never ending rocking “rust bucket”, little food and increasing concern about the seaworthiness of the vessel, we glimpsed a sliver of land on the horizon.
 Palmerston!
 We crowded onto the upper deck to view the sliver increasing in size as we got closer.

 The captain had briefed us previously that the islanders of Palmerston knew nothing about tourism and he had had a nasty alteraction previously with one of the elders, Simon, about the visitors going to the island.
 It seems that Simon also had a long memory.
-When we were finally shipped ashore by the islanders who greeted us with huge smiles, hearty waves and much excitement, Simon addressed the passenger group as a whole, explaining that Graham Wragg was not welcome on the island…but that we were.
+When we were finally shipped ashore by the islanders who greeted us with huge smiles, hearty waves and much excitement, Simon addressed the passenger group as a whole, explaining that the captain was not welcome on the island…but that we were.
 The captain had broken a well understood protocol about visitors to the island and their accommodation situation with the island’s families.
 Simon made it clear to us, however, that we were most welcome and that no effort would be spared in making our two days pleasant ones.

 I made us another cosy nest in our bungalow loft